 TransCanada filed its application for a Presidential Permit with the Department of State in September 2008.
 On April 16, 2010, the Department of State published a draft EIS, which determined that there were no substantial environmental concerns that would prohibit approval of the permit.
 A final EIS was published on August 26, 2011, which again found minimal environmental concerns.

 On May 4, 2012, TransCanada filed a new application with the Department of State seeking a Presidential Permit that would allow construction to commence.
 The Department of State, on March 1, 2013, issued a Draft Supplemental Environmental Impact Statement (SEIS) on the Keystone XL pipeline.
 The Final SEIS was released by the Department of State on January 31st, 2014.
 It concluded that the environmental impact of the proposed pipeline is likely to be minimal and that it would not result in materially greater GHG emissions as compared to a “no action” alternative.
-Litigation in the State of Nebraska regarding the siting of the pipeline within that state was cited by the Administration as a rationale for staying further review until the litigation was resolved.
+Litigation in the state of Nebraska regarding the siting of the pipeline within that state was cited by the Administration as a rationale for staying further review until the litigation was resolved.
 In January, 2015, the Nebraska Supreme Court upheld the state siting law and the Department of State recommenced its review.
 On January 9, 2015, the House passed H.R.
 3 to approve the Keystone pipeline.
 On January 29, 2015, the Senate followed suite by passing comparable legislation, as amended, (S. 1).
 The President vetoed this legislation and the Senate was unable to override his veto.